 Location and weather conditions seem to be a crucial aspect to a successful photograph.
 How do you handle these unpredictable factors?

 There is nothing worse than being out in the ‘field’ in inclement weather feeling cold, wet and miserable!
-Your motivation and attention to your subject rapidly dwindles and before you know it your hitting the high road home looking forward to the prospect of tea and crumpets sitting next to a roaring log fire!
+Your motivation and attention to your subject rapidly dwindles and before you know it you are hitting the high road home looking forward to the prospect of tea and crumpets sitting next to a roaring log fire!
 Good outdoor clothing is therefore essential and protective covers for your expensive photographic kit.
 I often find myself wading in rivers or ‘hunkered up’ in a muddy ditch and time and again I thank my lucky stars I’d invested in good quality kit which keeps the harsh elements at bay.

 What would you say your most remarkable wildlife encounter has been?